nss-evening-cohort-21/InCRUDibles/README.md

 ## Get Started
 - [React Template Startup Readme](./templateReadMe.md)
+- Or You can clone it and start editing here

+`$ git clone git@github.com:nss-evening-cohort-21/InCRUDibles.git`

+`$ cd InCRUDibles`

 ## About the user
 - The ideal user for Pintwist is anyone trying to keep track of their favorite collection of images